Ikhattar/Assignment-2/README.md

 6. **Make a Resume in Markdown**
    * If you only have a PDF or Word resume, copy the text into a `.md` file (e.g., `resume.md`).
-   * Headings, lists, and bold text to reflect your sections (Skills, Experience, Education, etc.).
+   * Make headings, lists, and bold text to reflect your sections (Skills, Experience, Education, etc.).

 ---